top of page

 Location of Rattlesnake Lake

-The lake is about 40 minutes from Seattle, near Interstate 90 and exit 32.
+The lake is 40 minutes from Seattle, near Interstate 90 and Exit 32.
 It's 3 miles southeast of the town of North Bend.
 Here are some common big cities and how long it would take to get to Rattlesnake Lake:

 • From Portland: 3 hours and 10 mins